williamchong/over-bingo/README.md

 ## 1\.
 Game Concept

 Players control characters on a giant 5x5 bingo board that is pre-filled with random numbers.
 Most numbers are initially hidden, with only 1-2 smallest numbers visible at the start.
 Players must collect or create numbers using raw numbers and processing stations, then place them on matching revealed cells to claim them.
-Successfully claiming a cell reveals all 8 surrounding cells, creating expanding areas of opportunity.
+Successfully claiming a cell reveals 1-5 random unrevealed cells (count increases with game progress), creating unpredictable discovery patterns.
 The first player or team to achieve a "BINGO" (5 in a row, column, or diagonal) wins.
-The challenge comes from strategic exploration and expansion while competing with other players for board control.
+The challenge comes from adapting to random reveals while competing with other players for board control.

 ## 2\.
 Core Gameplay Loop